zuhdiali/evolutionary-timetable-scheduling/README.md

 It is worth mentioning that for simplicity, the dictionary used has keys that are in Serbian, since the input file is a JSON file in Serbian.
 You can find the translations for all the relevant words here:

-- Subject = Subject
+- subject = subject
-- Type = Type
+- type = type
-- Professor = Professor
+- professor = professor
-- Groups = Groups
+- groups = groups
 - Classroom = Classroom (allowed classrooms)
-- Duration = Length
+- duration = Length
 - Zadata ucionica = Assigned classroom
 - Zadato vreme = Assigned time